ToroCraft/Minecoprocessors/README.md

 ```Assembly
 cmp pb, 1
 ```

-The next line uses the `cmp` instruction to check if the back port (`pb`) is on (`1`).
+The next line uses the `cmp` instruction to check if the back port `pb` is on `1`.
+The `cmp` instruction works like the `sub` (subtract) instruction, however it doesn't overwrite the values in the registers.
 It is important to note that the `pb` and all other port registers are one byte registers, but only the least significant bit is used to determine the redstone power for that port.
-That means `0101b`, `0001b`, `1`, `15` will all power the ports since all of those numbers have the same value in the least significant bit.
-Also, the only way to read read stone values from a port register is to set the port as an input port as we did in the first line of the program.
+That means `0101b`, `0001b`, `1` and `15` will all power the ports since all of those numbers have the same value in the least significant bit.
+Also, the only way to read read redstone values from a port register is to set the port as an input port as we did in the first line of the program.

 ```Assembly
 jnz start
 ```

 The `jnz` instruction will jump to the specified label if the last command did not result in a zero.
-For this program we are checking if back ports is one or not.
-If the back port is on, the `cmp` instruction would have yielded a zero and this jump would not take place, otherwise the program would jump back the the `start` label and start run the previous commands again.
-These last three lines form a loop so that the program will only progress further once the back port (`pb`) of the processor is powered.
+For this program we are checking if back port is off or on.
+If the back port is on, the `cmp` instruction would have yielded a zero and this jump would not take place, otherwise the program would jump back the the `start` label and start running the previous commands again.
+These last three lines form a loop so that the program will only progress further once the back port `pb` of the processor is powered on.

 There are currently two other useful jump commands: `jmp` (always jump) and `jz` (only jump if the previous instruction resulted in a zero).

 ```Assembly
 mov pf, 1
 ```

 Once the back port detects a redstone power signal the loop will be broken and following line will be executed.
-This line moves `1` into the front port register (`pf`) which will power the front port.
+This line moves `1` into the front port register `pf` which will power the front port.

 ```Assembly
 mov c, 40
 ```

 Then we setup for a delay by moving `40` in the `c` register.
 The `c` register is commonly used to hold a count although any register could be used for this purpose.
-The delay of this circuit can easily be adjust by changing this number.
+The delay of this circuit can easily be adjusted by changing this number.

 ```Assembly
 loop:
 ```

 Then we define a new label called `loop`.

 ```Assembly
 dec c
 ```

 Next we decrement the value in the `c` register using the `dec` instruction.
 The `dec` instruction is a shorthand version of `sub c, 1` which will subtract 1 from the value in the `c` register.

 ```Assembly
 jnz loop
 ```

 The `jnz` instruction is again used to form a loop with the previous two lines.
-The loop will continue until the the c register is zero, causing the `jnz` instruction to move to the next line instead of jumping to the `loop` label.
+This loop will continue until the the c register is zero, causing the `jnz` instruction to move to the next line instead of jumping to the `loop` label.

 ```Assembly
 mov pf, 0
 ```

 After the delay is finished, `0` is moved into the `pf` register causing the processor to stop powering the front port.

 ```Assembly
 jmp start
 ```

 Finally, the `jmp` command is used to do a non-conditional jump to the `start` label to repeat the entire process.

 ## Registers